kerezsiz42/scanner-operator2/README.md

 ### Manual Flow

-During development we can make our job a lot more easier by automating what we can.
+During development we can make our Job a lot more easier by automating what we can.
 Makefiles can be used for such purposes too, so we defined a `make cycle` commands which tears down the cluster if it was set up, then recreates it, builds frontend code, starts the postgres database, builds the docker image of the operator, loads the newly buildt image into the kind cluster, deploys the prometheus chart, then lastly deploys the helm chart and applies a scanner resource in the default namespace.

 ```makefile
 .PHONY: cycle